What is Thanksgiving? Why is it on a Thursday? What the hellfire is a candied yam?

 If volunteering in a soup kitchen isn’t your thing, at least pull your weight in the host’s kitchen.
 Whilst the stressed-out cook may not want you underfoot, you can fetch things, open tins (there will probably be a lot of tins) open wine and take the trash out.
 This is a win-win: the cook gets some help and you get to know your host a bit better.

-One final tip: when put on the spot to mention something you’re thankful for, you can mention the hospitality of the lovely people who shared their holiday with you.
+One final tip: Sincerity beats originality for the meal-opening question: ‘What do you have to be thankful for?’
+When put on the spot, mention the hospitality of the lovely people are sharing their holiday with you.